mishakessler/class-info-template/README.md

 * You are allowed **no more** than 3 unexcused absences
 * You are allowed **no more** than 9 late arrivals (arriving in class by more than 5 minutes passed class start time)
 * 3 late arrivals = 1 absence.
-* You must private message Mikayda or Loriana via slack if you are running late, anticipating any absences or need to leave early.
+* You must private message Katelyn or Andre via slack if you are running late, anticipating any absences or need to leave early.

 ## Homework Submission Guidelines